Marta García (racing driver)

-Marta García López (born 9 August 2000) is a Spanish racing driver who currently competes in the 2025 Le Mans Cup with Iron Dames in GT3.
-She most recently competed in F1 Academy for the team in 2023, becoming the inaugural champion of the series with two races to spare.
-She is a race winner in the W Series and won titles including the CIK-FIA Karting Academy Trophy and the Trofeo delle Industrie in 2015, the oldest kart race in the world.
+Marta García López (born 9 August 2000) is a Spanish racing driver who last competed in the 2025 Le Mans Cup with Iron Dames in GT3.
+She previously competed in F1 Academy for the team in 2023, becoming the inaugural champion of the series with two races to spare.
+She is a race winner in the W Series and won karting titles including the CIK-FIA Karting Academy Trophy and the Trofeo delle Industrie in 2015.

 Personal life

 Marta García López was born in Dénia, Spain on 9 August 2000.

 Career

-García started her motorsports career in kart racing, where she won titles including the CIK-FIA Karting Academy Trophy in 2015 and the Trofeo delle Industrie of 2015, the oldest kart race in the world, which has previously been won by many Formula 1 champions, such as Fernando Alonso, Lewis Hamilton and Sebastian Vettel.
+García started her motorsports career in kart racing, where she won titles including the CIK-FIA Karting Academy Trophy and the Trofeo delle Industrie in 2015, which had previously been won by three Formula One World Drivers' Champions: Fernando Alonso, Lewis Hamilton, and Sebastian Vettel.

 F4 Spanish Championship

 In 2016, García made her single-seater debut as a guest driver for Drivex in the second half of the F4 Spanish Championship.

 In 2017, García joined MP Motorsport to contest the full F4 Spanish Championship.
 Her best race result was a fifth place at Circuito de Jerez and she finished the season in ninth overall.
 She also participated in a single round of the SMP F4 Championship.